-At End-User's request, End-user may elect to have CSI administer pre-adverse and adverse action letters.
+At End-User's request, End-user may elect to have the background check vendor administer pre-adverse and adverse action letters.
 End-user acknowledges that at all times, complying with the adverse action requirements under the FCRA are solely the responsibility of the End-User, regardless of its participation in the FCRA Administrative Program.
-Based on program enrollment in writing, CSI will manage the administration of sending pre-adverse and adverse action letters to consumers on behalf of End-User based on the following guidelines and in accordance with the FCRA.
+Based on program enrollment in writing, the background check vendor will manage the administration of sending pre-adverse and adverse action letters to consumers on behalf of End-User based on the following guidelines and in accordance with the FCRA.